docpad/docpad-plugin-partials/README.md

 <!-- /BADGES -->

-This plugin provides [DocPad](https://docpad.org) with Partials.
 Partials are documents which can be inserted into other documents, and are also passed by the docpad rendering engine.

 ## Install